google/omaha/DeveloperSetupGuide.md

   * If this version of the .Net framework came with the OS, then set it to the framework directory (something like `C:\Windows\Microsoft.NET\Framework\v2.0.50727`).
   * Otherwise, set it to the directory where the .NET framework is installed.
 * OMAHA_NETFX_TOOLS_DIR - this directory is needed to find `mage.exe` tool, which is the .Net manifest generating tool.
 This tool ships as part of the Windows SDK.
 However, newer versions of mage.exe can't targer older versions of .Net framework.
 If there is a need for the click-once application to run on older versions of the .Net framework, then an older version of the Windows SDK needs to be installed and this environment variable point to that directory.
+* OMAHA_PSEXEC_DIR - set to the directory containing psexec.exe.
+The unit tests rely on psexec.exe to get SYSTEM privileges to run some test cases.
 * OMAHA_PYTHON_DIR - set to the directory where python was installed.
 This directory should contain python.exe. (eg. `C:\python_24`).
 * OMAHA_WIX_DIR - set to the directory in WiX where `candle.exe` and `light.exe` are installed.
 This may be something like  `%ProgramFiles(x86)%\WiX Toolset v3.8\bin`
 * OMAHA_WTL_DIR - set to the root directory of the WTL installation.